XGOX (XGOX) Achieves Market Capitalization of $40,510.24

-XGOX (CURRENCY:XGOX) traded flat against the dollar during the 1-day period ending at 20:00 PM Eastern on January 26th.
-Over the last week, XGOX has traded flat against the dollar.
-One XGOX coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
-XGOX has a market cap of $40,510.24 and $58.00 worth of XGOX was traded on exchanges in the last day.
+XGOX (CURRENCY:XGOX) traded flat against the US dollar during the 24 hour period ending at 15:00 PM Eastern on January 29th.
+One XGOX coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
+In the last week, XGOX has traded flat against the US dollar.
+XGOX has a market capitalization of $40,510.24 and approximately $58.00 worth of XGOX was traded on exchanges in the last 24 hours.

 - Redd (RDD) traded flat against the dollar and now trades at $0.0011 or 0.00000008 BTC.